 For instance, if a borrower has an outstanding EMI of INR 50,000 and misses the due date, penalty interest on late payments will be applied to the overdue amount, increasing the total repayment obligation.

 The calculation of Penal charges can vary based on lender policies.
 It is typically charged either on the outstanding loan amount or as a percentage of the missed EMI.
-Additionally, a Goods and Services Tax (GST) of 18% is applicable on Penal charges, further increasing the total payable amount.

 Yes, some financial institutions may waive or reduce penal charges if the borrower demonstrates a consistent repayment record in the future.
 However, this is entirely at the lender’s discretion and should be clarified before signing the loan agreement.